Radheshamwayal7/SKYCAST-Weather_Forecast-Project/README.md

-# 🌤️ SkyCast - Weather Forecast
+# 🌦️ SkyCast — Weather Forecast

-SkyCast is a responsive Weather Forecast web application that provides real-time weather information using the OpenWeather API.
-Users can search weather by city name or fetch weather data based on their current location using the browser's Geolocation API.
+SkyCast is a modern, responsive weather forecast web application featuring a live radar-console inspired interface with real-time weather updates.
+The application retrieves weather information using the OpenWeather API through city search or the user's current location.
+Its dynamic UI automatically adapts accent colors and visual effects based on current weather conditions, creating an engaging user experience.

 ---